logotype

 Methodology in Infrastructure testing services

-The Open Source Security Testing Methodology Manual (OSSTMM), the Penetration Testing Execution Standard (PTES), NIST Special Publication 800-115, the Information System Security Assessment Framework (ISSAF), and the OWASP Testing Guide are a few examples.
+RNR utilizes various global frameworks and approaches to conduct comprehensive 360° security tests.
+Some examples of these frameworks include the Open Source Security Testing Methodology Manual (OSSTMM), the Penetration Testing Execution Standard (PTES), NIST Special Publication 800-115, the Information System Security Assessment Framework (ISSAF), and the OWASP Testing Guide.
+Furthermore, according to the NIST Risk Management Framework SP 800-53, penetration testing can also assist in risk assessments.

 Stages of Penetration testing